CACI-IMG/ForecasterDocs/reference/Forecasting/Model-Columns.md

 -	**Target**:  Column to be forecast (only one can be selected)

 To assign a column to a given column type, select the column name or range of columns.
 (Multiple columns can be selected using the `shift` key.)
 The selected columns will turn light blue as selected.
 At this point you can select one of the column types: Input or Target.
-Once complete, the column background colour will change to reflect the colours of the column type: inputs are yellow whilst the target column is green.
-The data grid should then appear similar to that shown in Figure 35.
+Once complete, the column background colour will change to reflect the colours of the column type: inputs are yellow whilst the target column is green, as shown below.

 ![Target and Inputs in the Data Grid](imgs/ModelColumns_TargetInput.png)